Yes, location definitely can affect the results of your solar cooking.

 Darker color indicates higher solar insolation value, or greater UV concentration.
 Map courtesy of home.altenergystore.com

-This is why many solar cookers will adjust or compensate for lower sun angles in the wintertime by tilting or inclining their solar cookers on an angle that will allow for the suns rays to strike the ovens and its reflectors in a more direct or straight line.
+The angle of the sun's rays at a given time of year or day is one reason why many solar cookers will adjust or compensate for varying sun angles, and especially so in the wintertime.
+This is accomplished by tilting or inclining their solar cookers on an angle that will allow for the suns rays to strike the ovens and its reflectors in a more direct or straight line.

 Some cookers are designed with this compensation factor in mind while others are not, but often all that is needed to achieve this effect is to incline or tilt the box or panel/funnel cooker in a way to receive more direct rays from the sun.